Areas of Norwich: Buy-to-Let Property Investment Hotspots

 Why Invest in Norwich?

 Norwich is the county town of Norfolk and is also often regarded as the capital of East Anglia.
-The current population is around 141,000 but the surrounding urban area takes the population to around 213,000.
-Savills say Norwich is one of the fastest-growing cities in the UK.
+The current population is around 143,118 but the surrounding urban area takes the population to around 213,166 (as of the last Census).
+Norwich has also been named the 7th best-performing city in the UK.

 Norwich scores highly for quality of life in various surveys.
 It’s big enough to have most of the city amenities anyone might need but is quieter and safer than many cities, making it especially popular with family buyers and tenants.

-According to this report from the European Commission, the East of England region is one of the fastest-growing regions in the UK, both in terms of population and economy.
+The East of England is set to be one of the UK's fastest-growing regions in the UK, both in terms of population and economy.
 The region is also one of the wealthiest areas in the UK.
 It had the third-highest GDP per capita in the UK in 2017.

-Norwich is a historic city dating back 43AD.
-It is also a tourist location so can offer opportunities for holiday lets and short term rentals.
+Norwich is a historic city dating back to 43AD.
+It is also a tourist location so can offer opportunities for holiday lets and short-term rentals.
 Main Norwich attractions include Norwich Cathedral in the Cathedral Quarter, Norwich Castle, and the famous Norwich Market which dates back to the 11th century.

 Access our selection of exclusive, high-yielding, off-market property deals and a personal consultant to guide you through your options.